Dracentis/Monkland/README.md

 Monkland

+Changes to respect main branch:
+ - Ported to Partiality
+ - Rewrite of packet handling, removed specific methods in favor of general methods to allow more entities to be synced in the future.
+ - In-Game pause menu with player list and exit button.
+ - Player arrow tags.

 # Packet Formats
 This a temporal set up of the packet format.
 The Creature and Object packets could be combined.
 The sizes are not accurate.